Mickie4/Milestone-Project1/README.md

 Valentina's studio is a well knowned studio in the heart of Brick Lane; Valentina started her career as a photographer in Milan and has worked with top names in the fashion and film business over the years, she has stablised her studio in London and is ready to become more mainstream, I have made this website to serve as a portfolio/business page for her studio.

-# Deployment and Demo
+# Deployment Demo

-Website has been deployed [here](https://mickie4.github.io/Static-Website-Example/)using Github Pages.
+ a demo of the website can be seen by clicking on this link [here](https://mickie4.github.io/Static-Website-Example/) this is hosted using Github Pages.

 ## UX